 AttendanceTexas Law requires a child who is at least 6 years of age on or before September first of the current school year, or who has not yet reached their 18th birthday to attend school, unless exempt by Sec.
 25.086 of the Education Code.
 Once enrolled in pre-kindergarten or kindergarten, a child shall attend school and all attendance requirements apply.Attendance laws are divided into two main sections.
 The first section of the law deals with unexcused absences which are considered truancy.
 Under Section 25.093 of the Education Code and 51.03(b)(2) of the Family Code, a parent/guardian commits an offense of "thwarting compulsory attendance," if a child has unexcused absences on 10 or more days or parts of days within a 6 month period or 3 or more days within a 4 week period.
 The offense is a Class C misdemeanor and punishable by a fine not to exceed $500 per offense.If a child is charged with "failure to attend school" under Section 54.021 of the Family Code and 25.094 and 25.095 of the Educational Code, the child goes before a justice or municipal court and can be placed under court order for up to 6 months per offense.
 The court can place numerous sanctions on the child.
 The child is liable under compulsory attendance laws from enrollment in pre-K or Kindergarten until they reach their 18th birthday.

 The second section of the law is found in Section 25.092 of the Education Code.
 It states that a student may not be given credit for a class unless the student is in attendance for at least 90% of the days a class is offered.
 These days include both excused and unexcused absences.
 This part of the law is commonly referred to as the 90% Rule.
 The 90% Rule applies through graduation no matter the age of the child.
 School administrators and district attendance committees enforce the rule.School Hours

 School hours are 7:45-2:55.
 Students should not arrive at school before 7:30 am.The front and side exterior doors are unlocked in the mornings and students may enter through any of these doors.
-The side doors are then locked at 7:55 and students should enter the front doors only.
+The side doors are then locked at 7:45 and students should enter the front doors only.

-Students should be picked up from school promptly at 2:55 unless they are staying for tutoring or serving a detention.
+Students should be picked up from school promptly at 2:55 unless they are staying for tutoring or serving detention.

-All students must be in the classroom when the tardy bell rings at 7:55.
+All students must be in the classroom when the tardy bell rings at 7:45.
 Otherwise, they are considered tardy.
 Students must then sign in at the front of the building and take a "pass" to their teacher.

 At Green Elementary School, we are committed to providing a safe, happy, and orderly environment that maximizes learning for all students.
-We want to ensure that every human being is valued and individual rights are respected.
+We want to ensure that every student and teacher is valued and individual rights are respected.
 Students and staff will create a structured environment that is positive, productive, and supportive.
-Working norms include high expectations and high success.

 Severe misbehavior will result in immediate referral to the office.

-Every Thursday, students will take home a folder containing their work from the previous week, their Summary Card, the school newsletter, and any other information that needs to go home.
+Every Thursday, students will take home a folder containing their work from the previous week and any flyers or information that needs to go home.
 Parents should review the items contained in the folder.
 Student's work may be kept by the parent.
-The Summary Card and other papers asking for parent signature should be returned the next day.

 The staff at Green believes that homework should be an integral part of a student's total learning experience.
-To derive the greatest benefit from school learning experiences, students must at times finish related study and follow-up work at home.
+To derive the greatest benefit from school learning experiences, students must, at times, finish related study and follow-up work at home.

 The teacher will give careful consideration when assigning homework.
 Homework will have a logical purpose and will never be given as punishment.
 Consideration will be given to the amount of time it will take to complete the homework.

-Please notify the nurse if your child has special health concerns like asthma or allergies.
+Please notify the nurse if your child has special health concerns such as asthma or allergies.

 We request that students not attend school if he/she has had a temperature of 100 or higher or has vomited within the last 24 hours.